-The exhibition catalogue will feature texts by the two curators with analyses of the works on show, carried out by art historians and international curators.
-Each section will be introduced by a text of a scientific nature, looking at the theme of the exhibition from the points of view of expert researchers.
+The exhibition catalogue features texts by the two curators with analyses of the works on show, carried out by art historians and international curators.
+Each section is introduced by a text of a scientific nature, looking at the theme of the exhibition from the points of view of expert researchers.

-Nothing is Lost will be accompanied by a rich program of activities for schools, and a cycle of meetings open to the public, which will witness the participation of scientists, engineers, chemists, art historians, artists, and philosophers.
-The program, which also features the screening of a number of films and documentaries, will also draw on the collaboration of BergamoScienza.
-Oriented towards the promotion of science and awareness-raising with regard to the languages of art, it will be characterized by an interdisciplinary nature, and will deal with themes of various kinds, from new discoveries in chemistry to the application of knowledge in various fields of industry, right up to the relationship between the visual arts and the sciences.
+Nothing is Lost is accompanied by a rich program of activities for schools, and a cycle of meetings open to the public, which will witness the participation of scientists, engineers, chemists, art historians, artists, and philosophers.
+The program, which also features the screening of a number of films and documentaries, also draws on the collaboration of BergamoScienza.
+Oriented towards the promotion of science and awareness-raising with regard to the languages of art, it is characterized by an interdisciplinary nature, and deals with themes of various kinds, from new discoveries in chemistry to the application of knowledge in various fields of industry, right up to the relationship between the visual arts and the sciences.

-The exhibition will also draw on the collaboration of the Fondazione Meru/Medolago Ruggeri for biomedical research, which between 2013 and 2017—along with the Associazione BergamoScienza and the GAMeC—promoted the prestigious Meru Art*Science Award, fostering art projects linked to the development of scientific research.
-The new research program—Meru Art*Science Research Program—will finance the creation of a site-specific project for the GAMeC’s “Spazio Zero”.
-As part of Nothing is Lost,the Swedish-born artist Nina Canell will present a new environmental installation designed to investigate the interface between the organic and inorganic dimensions, amid living and inert material.
+The exhibition also draws on the collaboration of the Fondazione Meru/Medolago Ruggeri for biomedical research, which between 2013 and 2017—along with the Associazione BergamoScienza and the GAMeC—promoted the prestigious Meru Art*Science Award, fostering art projects linked to the development of scientific research.
+The new research program—Meru Art*Science Research Program—finances the creation of a site-specific project for the GAMeC’s “Spazio Zero”.
+As part of Nothing is Lost,the Swedish-born artist Nina Canell presents a new environmental installation designed to investigate the interface between the organic and inorganic dimensions, amid living and inert material.

-A major partner of the exhibition at the GAMeC will be the Fondazione Dalmine.
-Founded in 1999 on the initiative of TenarisDalmine with the aim of promoting industrial culture, both in its headquarters in Dalmine—an independent municipality on the outskirts of Bergamo—and in other locations, the foundation will promote a series of workshops for schools, with meetings, courses, and other activities (coordinated by the GAMeC Education Department) linked to the subject of the transformation of matter in industry, to technology, robotics, and industrial cities, guided by a creative approach, mindful of the themes of ecology and the regeneration of materials.
+A major partner of the exhibition at the GAMeC is the Fondazione Dalmine.
+Founded in 1999 on the initiative of TenarisDalmine with the aim of promoting industrial culture, both in its headquarters in Dalmine—an independent municipality on the outskirts of Bergamo—and in other locations, the foundation promotes a series of workshops for schools, with meetings, courses, and other activities (coordinated by the GAMeC Education Department) linked to the subject of the transformation of matter in industry, to technology, robotics, and industrial cities, guided by a creative approach, mindful of the themes of ecology and the regeneration of materials.

 ARTISTS: Ignasi Aballí, William Anastasi, Isabelle Andriessen, Davide Balula, Lynda Benglis, Alessandro Biggio, Karla Black, Michel Blazy, Renata Boero, Dove Bradshaw, Victor Brauner, Dora Budor, Pier Paolo Calzolari, Nina Canell, Leonora Carrington, Giulia Cenci, Tony Conrad, Tania Pérez Córdova, Lisa Dalfino & Sacha Kanah, Giorgio de Chirico, Edith Dekyndt, Marcel Duchamp, Olafur Eliasson, Leandro Erlich, Max Ernst, Joana Escoval, Cerith Wyn Evans, Lars Fredrikson, Loïe Fuller, Cyprien Gaillard, Pinot Gallizio, Hans Haacke, Roger Hiorns, Rebecca Horn, Roni Horn, Paolo Icaro, Bruno Jakob, Yves Klein, Gary Kuehn, Liliane Lijn, Gordon Matta-Clark, David Medalla, Ana Mendieta, Otobong Nkanga, Jorge Peris, Otto Piene, Man Ray, Pamela Rosenkranz, Mika Rottenberg, Namsal Siedlecki, Roman Signer, Robert Smithson, Gerda Steiner & Jörg Lenzlinger, Yves Tanguy, Wolfgang Tillmans, Erika Verzutti, Andy Warhol.